gabrielpulga/nlw2-proffy/README.md

 $ yarn start or npm run start
 ```

-Aferter read the QRCode with the app of [expo](https://play.google.com/store/apps/details?id=host.exp.exponent) or run on emulator.
+Read the QRCode with the app of [expo](https://play.google.com/store/apps/details?id=host.exp.exponent) or run on emulator.

 # :closed_book: License